sparisi/gym_minatar/README.md

         <li>The game ends when the player is hit by an enemy.</li>
         <li>The player has 5 actions (LEFT, DOWN, RIGHT, UP, NO-OP) and the observation space
         has 3 channels for (in order): player, enemies, and treasures.</li>
-        <li>This game is <b>partially observable</b>, because observations don't encode
+        <li>This game is <b>partially observable</b>, because 1) observations don't encode
-        respawn time, and when entities spawn their direction cannot be determined immediately (they have no trace yet).</li>
+        respawn time, and 2) when treasures and enemies spawn, their direction cannot be determined immediately (they have no trail yet).</li>
     </td>
   </tr>
 </table>